Pumpapa/minimalmagic/content/SE/LanguageProcessing.md

 * Lexical Analysis.
 Combining character sequences into logical units called tokens: identifier, keyword, operator, etc.
 * Syntax Analysis.
 Determining the grammatical structure of token-sequences into an 'abstract syntax tree' structure which reflects the containment hierarchy
 * Semantic Analysis.
-Applying semantical aspects such variable-scope.
+Applying semantic aspects such as variable-scope.
 * Intermediate Code Generation.
 Generate executable code for some abstract machine such as a VM (see below).
 * Code Optimization.
 Apply heuristics (rules of thumb).
 For instance, mv $X,($A) followed by mv ($A),$X stores a value and immediately fetches it.
 The second instruction is superfluous.
 * Code Generation.
 Finally, generate actual ISA instructions.